ivankovnatsky/textcast-ios-app/README.md

    - Generated all 6 iOS variants under Icons/IconComposer

 3. **Added to Xcode**:
-   - Opened `TextCastApp.xcodeproj` in Xcode
+   - Opened `Textcast.xcodeproj` in Xcode
    - Navigated to `Assets.xcassets` → `AppIcon`
    - Dragged and dropped the exported PNG files, used only default, dark, tinted